cowiekw/sr-software-comparison/README.md

 # sr-software-comparison
 This project compares features among software that supports systematic reviews of biomedical literature.
+Software was assessed in July 2021.

 # Plotting Features of Systematic Review Software
 **Objective:** Make charts comparing the presence of features in top systematic review softwares